 The language behind CNC machining is alternately referred to as G-code, and it’s written to control the various behaviors of a corresponding machine, such as the speed, feed rate and coordination.

 Basically, CNC machining makes it possible to pre-program the speed and position of machine tool functions and run them via software in repetitive, predictable cycles, all with little involvement from human operators.

-Due to these capabilities, the process has been adopted across all corners of the manufacturing sector and is especially vital in the areas of metal and plastic production.
+Due to these capabilities, the process has been adopted across all corners of the manufacturing sector and is especially vital in metal and plastic production areas.

-For starters, a 2D or 3D CAD drawing is conceived, which is then translated to computer code for the CNC system to execute.
+A 2D or 3D CAD drawing is conceived for starters, which is then translated to computer code for the CNC system to execute.

 After the program is inputted, the operator gives it a trial run to ensure no mistakes are present in the coding.